F-I-D-O/Manuals/manuals/Programming/Python/Python Workflow.md

 #### Pycharm does not recognize a locally installed package
 It can happen that a locally installed package (`-e`) is not recognized by Pycharm.
-If that happens, first try to incalidate the cache by
+If that happens, first try to invalidate the cache by

 1. `File` -> `Invalidate Caches...`
 1. check `Clear file system cache and Local History`
 1. click `Invalidate and Restart`

 If this does not work, it can be solved by adding the path to the package to the interpreter paths: